 - Section 2.2 Indemnification of County.
 The Union and all bargaining unit employees agree to indemnify and hold harmless the County from any and all liability resulting from such deductions. - Section 2.3 New Bargaining Unit Members.
 The County will provide Union representatives reasonable access to new employees during the work time for up to thirty (30) minutes within ninety (90) days of hire for the purpose of presenting Union membership information. - Section 2.4 Revocation.
-An employee may revoke his or her authorization for payroll deduction of payments to the Union by written notice to the Union and the County.
-The payroll deduction will end the pay period following County's receipt of the employee's written notice. - Section 2.5.
+An employee may revoke his or her authorization for payroll deduction of payments to the Union by written notice to the Union.
+After the County receives confirmation from the Union that the employee has revoked authorization for deductions, the County shall end the deduction no later than the second payroll after receipt of the confirmation. - Section 2.5.
 New Hire Notice to Union.
 The County agrees to notify the Union biweekly of new hires.
 Notification will be in writing and will include the name, address, date of hire, classification, work location and phone number.